shendedipa/SIMON-GAMEJS/README.md

 # simon Project

-this was make from local file..
+this was make from local file...